purvasingh96/MachineLearningBasics/README.md

  6. Constant **C** determines how much we want to slack to affect rest of the equation.

  ## Clustering and Un-supervised Machine Learning
+ ### Flat Clustering
+ With flat clustering, we explicitly mention the number of clusters to the machine.
+E.g - **K-Means Algorithm**

+### Hierarchical clustering
+With Hierarchical clustering, machine itself tries to figure out, how many clusters there should be.
+E.g - **Mean Shift Algorithm**